OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 - The receiver material is assigned.
 - The object has a `ShadowArea`.
 - The ShadowArea type is correct.
-- The camera has a shadow rug that allows that area.
+- The camera has a shadow matte that allows that area.
 - Elevation levels match.

 ---